 MED 842 - Critical Care

-By the end of the four-week Critical Care clerkship, student should be able to gather information, formulate differential diagnoses, and propose evidence-based management for patients with common presentations in an intensive care setting.
-Students will learn to provide direct care to patients with critical illness and injury, including life threatening multi-system organ failure.
-By the end of this rotation, students should demonstrate knowledge in managing the following conditions: shock, acute respiratory failure, acute renal failure, acute GI hemorrhage, diabetic ketoacidosis/hyperosmolar hyperglycemic state, strokes/seizures, sepsis, healthcare associate infections, and end of life care/delirium.
-They will also learn the skills of resuscitation, laryngoscopy and intubation techniques, ventilator management and basic bedside procedures.
+Selective Goals: In the four-week Critical Care selective, students learn to gather information, formulate differential diagnoses, and propose evidence-based management for patients with common presentations in an intensive care setting.
+Students learn to provide direct care to patients with critical illness and injury, including life-threatening multi-system organ failure.
+By the end of this rotation, students are expected to demonstrate knowledge in managing the following conditions: shock, acute respiratory failure, acute renal failure, acute GI hemorrhage, diabetic ketoacidosis/hyperosmolar hyperglycemic state, strokes/seizures, sepsis, healthcare associated infections, and end of life care/delirium.
+They also learn the skills of resuscitation, laryngoscopy and intubation techniques, ventilator management and basic bedside procedures.

-MED 844 - Internal Medicine Sub I
+MED 844 - Internal Medicine Sub-I

-MED 845 - Pediatric Sub I
+MED 845 - Pediatric Sub-I

-MED 846 - Surgery Sub I
+MED 846 - Surgery Sub-I

-MED 847 - Family Medicine Sub I
+MED 847 - Family Medicine Sub-I

-MED 861 - OB-GYN Sub I
+MED 861 - OB-GYN Sub-I

-MED 862 - Psychiatry Sub I
+MED 862 - Psychiatry Sub-I

-The Psychiatry Sub-Internship is a four-week experience designed to give medical students an opportunity to integrate their academic knowledge and clinical experience into practice on both the adult and child/adolescent inpatient units.
+Sub-I Goals: The Psychiatry Sub-Internship is a four-week experience designed to give medical students an opportunity to integrate their academic knowledge and clinical experience into practice on both the adult and child/adolescent inpatient units.
 The goal is to provide future physicians the opportunity to treat a variety of patients with a diverse range of mental illness to develop competence in diagnosing and treating mental illness across the spectrum.
 By the end of this sub-internship, students will be able to develop an empathic doctor-patient relationship, conduct a clinical interview and perform a complete mental status exam, apply basic science knowledge of neurobiology and psychosocial experiences in the pathogenesis and treatment of psychiatric illnesses, formulate a diagnosis based on DSM-V, understand the different treatment approaches of major psychiatric syndromes, and practice as an effective team member in a multi-disciplinary team.

 Electives